grannycart/by-sound-alone_source/beta-manuscript/7_Chapter.md

 [//]: # (### The Prospect hangs out silently on the surface while the sub with the ram searches)

-Percy spent the next few hours in the control room sitting in the dive planes control chair and smoking one cigarillo lit off another as the cargo hold once again took in sea water and the bow of her boat slipped slowly further down into the water.
+Percy spent the next few hours in the control room sitting in the dive planes control chair and smoking one cheroot lit off another as the cargo hold once again took in sea water and the bow of her boat slipped slowly further down into the water.

 Hemi would call up a report from sonar every ten minutes or so.
 The first hour passed quickly with Hemi's reports describing their pursuer's continued movement towards them.
 But Shakes' slow, noisy run off to the southeast seemed to have worked, and the sub with the ram adjusted its course to follow him.
 They were moving steadily away from the _Prospect's_ location.